armoured/Trend-Micro-Technical-Assessment/README.md

 For security, if the cloudformation stack that deploys the table is deleted I have specified to retain the table to save the data.

-3. **Create Lambdas to create and list items from this DynamoDB table.**
+**3. Create Lambdas to create and list items from this DynamoDB table.**

 I also use serverless here to write infrastructure as code to automatically deploy lambda functions.
 For security, I utilise various IAM policies that is attached to